IzvēlneAizvērt

 Moderator of the webinar Henry McGhie runs the consultancy Curating Tomorrow, working to strengthen the contributions of museums and similar institutions to sustainable development agendas, including the SDGs, climate action, human rights, DRR and biodiversity conservation.
 He writes a series of open-access guides on these topics.
 He will introduce his latest guide Agency, Participation and Solidarity: People-centred Sustainable Development, which emphasises the importance of the bottom-up, creative and expressive aspects of cultural rights and sustainable development.
 He also works as a consultant with ICCROM on the EU-funded project TOWCHED.

-International human rights professional Martina Gastaldello is currently working as a consultant at ICCROM in the EU-funded TOWCHED project, promoting the use of museum collections to advance Education for Sustainable Development.
+The talk by international human rights professional Martina Gastaldello, entitled ‘The Enjoyment of Cultural Rights by Everyone’, will focus on applying a human rights-based approach to museum work.
+Martina Gastaldello is currently working as a consultant at ICCROM in the EU-funded TOWCHED project, promoting the use of museum collections to advance Education for Sustainable Development.
 Previously, she held various roles in conflict, post-conflict and displacement settings with the UN Office of the High Commissioner for Human Rights as well as leading international NGOs across Latin America, the Middle East, and Eastern Europe.
 Martina holds an LLM in International Human Rights Law (University of Nottingham) as well as a Master's and Bachelor's in International Relations and Diplomacy (University of Trieste & Université Panthéon Sorbonne).

 The webinar will feature case studies from Latvian and Spanish museums working to advance cultural rights.